rfcpdq/Memorize-GRE/README.md

 ### Switch between different config files

 - Write you own config file
-- Run main.py, it will let you choose config file (last choose will be storage in `config_main.cfg`)
+- Run main.py, input 'cfg' to switch config
+- Need to put one of the config files as placeholder in /config/config_parser.py line 15:
+  - conf='xxx' <= one of your config file here